-In this project, we have presented the basic concept of back propagation in order to obtain progressive compression of pattern recognition.
+In this thesis, we have presented the basic concept of back propagation in order to obtain progressive compression of character recognition.
+We also presented a specific technique.
+Some practical results are also included.

 Chapter one presented as an overview of N.N's. it history simple structure, biological analogy and the Back propagation Producer also noted that the Back Propagation Network has the ability to learn any arbitrarily complex nonlinear mapping this is due to the introduction of the hidden layer.
 It also has a capacity much greater than the dimensionality of its input and output layers as we will see later.
 This is not true of all neural net models.